Hosted by the Canton of Port de l'Eau, Blades and Bards is a

 before the end of the competition.
 Points will be awarded by your

-peers, Their Excellencies, and other esteemed judges during the
+peers, Their Excellencies, and other esteemed judges.

 Format - In an effort to promote versatility,